The annealed spectral sample of Voronoi percolation: The moment method

 By Kolmogorov $0$-$1$ law, a.s. there are exceptional times or a.s. there is no exceptional time.
-As a result, it is sufficient to prove the following lemma. \begin{lem} We have the following a.s.: if for every $R > 0$ the set $T_R$ is non-empty, then there exists a time $t \in [0,1]$ at which there is an unbounded black component. \end{lem} \begin{proof} In the case of frozen dynamical Voronoi percolation, the proof is exactly the same as in the case of Bernoulli percolation, see Section~5 of~\cite{schramm2010quantitative} (where the authors rely on Lemma~3.2 of~\cite{olle1997dynamical}).
+As a result, it is sufficient to prove the following lemma. \begin{lem} We have the following a.s.: if for every $R > 0$ the set $T_R$ is non-empty, then there exists a time $t \in [0,1]$ at which there is an unbounded black component. \end{lem} \begin{proof} The proof for frozen dynamical Voronoi percolation is exactly the same as that for Bernoulli percolation, see Section~5 of~\cite{schramm2010quantitative} (where the authors rely on Lemma~3.2 of~\cite{olle1997dynamical}).
 Let $\mu$ denote the law of a planar Lévy process starting from $0$ and consider a $\mu$-dynamical Voronoi percolation process.
-If $M < +\infty$, we denote by $\eta_M$ the subset of $\eta(0)$ of all the points whose Voronoi cell intersects $[-M,M]^2$ at some time $t \in [0,1]$.
-If a.s. for every $M$ the adjacency matrix of $\eta_M$ and the colors of these points change their value only finitely many times between time $0$ and time $1$, then the proof is also exactly the same as in \cite{schramm2010quantitative}.
-This is the case for instance when the Lévy processes are compound Poisson processes (that can be chosen to satisfy the hypotheses of Theorem \ref{t.main_levy}).
+If $M < +\infty$, we let $\eta_M \subseteq \eta(0)$ be the set of points whose Voronoi cell intersects $[-M,M]^2$ at some time $t \in [0,1]$.
+If for every $M$ a.s. the adjacency matrix of $\eta_M$ changes its values only finitely many times between time $0$ and time $1$, then the proof is also exactly the same as in \cite{schramm2010quantitative}.
+This properties holds for instance for compound Poisson processes\footnote{Let us note that there exist compound Poisson processes that satisfy the hypotheses of Theorem \ref{t.main_levy}.}.

-Let us also note that, in the above cases, the fact that we have chosen that the color of the points at the boundary of both a black and a white cell are colored in black and white is not important.\\
+Let us also note that, in the above cases, the fact that we have chosen that the color of the points at the boundary of both a black and a white cell are colored in black and white is not important.

 Let us write the proof in the general case of a $\mu$-dynamical Voronoi process.
-First note that if the sets $T_R$ were a.s. closed (hence compact), the result would have been obvious.
+First note that if the sets $T_R$ were a.s. closed (hence compact), then the proof would have been easy.
 The first step of the proof consists in modifying a little the processes so that, for each $t \in \cap_{R > 0} \overline{T_R} \subseteq [0,1]$, there is an unbounded black component at time $t$ (where $\overline{T_R}$ is the closure of $T_R$).